<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>&nbsp;</p>

-<h3><u><strong>A Culture of Protest</strong></u></h3>
+<h3><u><strong>A culture of protest</strong></u></h3>

 <p>If anything, repression has fertilized the soil of defiance.
 Regular protests now erupt over issues ranging from corruption scandals to skyrocketing food prices.
 What once felt exceptional has become almost routine: Kenyans on the streets, placards in hand, voices raised in unison.</p>